 We have a long-standing tradition of excellent training in outpatient medicine.
-Ours is a busy practice in an urban setting with a diverse patient population that includes patients covered through traditional Kaiser health insurance, Medicare, Medi-Cal and Healthy San Francisco, an innovative program designed to make health care services accessible and affordable to uninsured San Francisco residents.
+Ours is a busy practice in an urban setting with a diverse patient population that includes patients covered through traditional Kaiser health insurance, Medicare, Medi-Cal, and Healthy San Francisco, an innovative program designed to make health care services accessible and affordable to uninsured San Francisco residents.

-- Each resident clinic is supported by a complement of allied health workers, including medical assistants, diabetes nurses, clinical health educators, behavioral medicine therapists, and physical therapists.
+- Each resident clinic is supported by a dedicated medical assistant, as well as other allied health workers, including diabetes nurses, clinical health educators, behavioral medicine therapists, and physical therapists.